Apoorva Sagodharargal (1989 film): Plot

-Dharmaraj believes Raja is avenging his father's death and that he is the next target.
-He is shocked to see Kaveri, whom he believed to be dead.
-Nonetheless, he kidnaps both Muniyamma and Kaveri, and threatens to kill them unless Raja surrenders to him.
-Appu escapes, helps Raja evade the police, and tells him everything.
-They team up and go to the circus, where the women are held captive.
-In the ensuing battle, Appu and Raja overpower Dharmaraj's henchmen, and Dharmaraj ends up hanging by a rope.
+Dharmaraj, believing Raja is seeking revenge, kidnaps Kaveri and Muniyamma to force Raja to surrender.
+Appu helps Raja evade the police and reveals the truth.
+The twins join forces and rescue the women at the circus.
+During the ensuing fight, Dharmaraj's henchmen are defeated and Dharmaraj is left hanging from a rope.
 With Kaveri's silent approval, Appu shoots the rope, causing Dharmaraj to fall and be mauled by circus lions.
 Appu surrenders to the police, while Raja and Janaki reunite.

 Production

 Development

 In the mid-1980s, Kamal Haasan developed the desire to act as a dwarf in a feature film, and told Singeetam Srinivasa Rao about it.
 According to Haasan, the story was originally written for his mentor K. Balachander, who rejected the idea as "too complicated".
 Since no producers were willing to do the film, Haasan decided to produce it himself.
 Haasan and Rao developed the "tragic story" of a dwarf who works in a circus, falls in love with a woman who does not reciprocate his feelings, and realises only at the end of the film that she has left him for another man.
 The film would end with him walking into the desert with his circus troupe.
 Though shooting took place for a week, Rao became sceptical of the film's feasibility, and the project was dropped.

 Afterwards, Haasan and Rao consulted Panchu Arunachalam who said, "you have a unique character – the dwarf; make him the hero and your picture is a hit."
 Arunachalam made substantial changes to the script, mainly to suit the interests of Kodambakkam audiences.
 It was his idea for Haasan to play an additional character, Raja, who would be the dwarf Appu's twin brother.
 According to Rao, the character of Raja was meant to satisfy "the popular audience" while Appu "makes the actual story".
 To prevent either character from overshadowing the other, Rao brought in additional plot details like "the whole mistaken identity, tiger dance and romance".
-Haasan initially approached Moulee to write the dialogue, but he declined due to other commitments; the position went to Crazy Mohan.
+Haasan initially approached Moulee to write the dialogue, but he declined; the position went to Crazy Mohan.
 Cinematography was handled by P. C. Sriram and editing by B. Lenin and V. T. Vijayan.